IKIM-Essen/ClusterDocs/source/part1.md

 # VS Code repeatedly asks for the key passphrase

-First confirm that `ssh rcc` works in PowerShell or Terminal.
+First confirm that `ssh shellhost` works in PowerShell or Terminal.
 On macOS, run:

 ```bash
 ssh-add --apple-use-keychain ~/.ssh/id_rcc